christopher-caldwell/dedupe-data-loader/examples/graphql/README.md

 ## The Solution

 In comes the data loader.
 Instead of making your calls directly to the DB, you ask the loader to load the id.
-After it has been loaded, it will aggreagte all these IDs into an array of unique IDs, then pass them to your fetcher.
+After it has been loaded, it will aggregate all these IDs into an array of unique IDs, then pass them to your fetcher.

 ```ts
 // 2nd argument is the context given at the root load